 Fortunately, there are ways to still get the dental care you need, but without all the worry, anxiety, and fear that can go along with it.
 Sleep dentistry is a popular option for many, with various “sleep” options to put you at ease.

 You can be entirely asleep, partially, or aware but relaxed.
 Any of these options – with oral sedatives, IV sedatives, or gas, could work for you.
-Read on to discover many of the benefits that await.
+Read on to discover many of the benefits of cosmetic procedures done by dentists.

 Your Entire Body Is Relaxed